 COLLECTING EMPLOYEE ACCOUNTS RECEIVABLE - 8293.2

-- Employee Overpayment Notification: Agencies/departments will notify employees (in writing) of overpayments and provide them an opportunity to respond.
-The overpayment notification should include at least the following items:
+Employee Overpayment Notification: Agencies/Departments shall provide written notification to employees of overpayments.
+The overpayment notification should include the following items:

 - Amount due

-- Pay period affected if overpayment relates to salary
+- Pay period affected if the overpayment relates to salary

 - Reason for overpayment